 See below for information about the FAQs.

-if you require installation, the price is usually around $160 for one door seal replaced or $200 for both door seals replaced.
-We recommend installing seals yourself, most seals are extremely easy to replace yourself.
+if you require installation, the price is usually around $160 for one door seal replaced or $200 for both door seals replaced, depending on location and your cabinet.
+We recommend installing seals yourself, most seals are extremely easy to replace with our step by step instructions and videos.
+Contact us for more information.

 Yes, we do most common makes of domestic or household fridges and freezers.
 Including common brands such as Westinghouse, Kelvinator, Hisense, Haier, Fisher Paykel, Samsung, Admiral, Electrolux, Dometic, Sharp, Hoover, GE (General Electric), LG and many, many more.